-- The rehabilitation of a privately owned nonresidential building or improvement that does not qualify under Area Benefit Activities or Job Creation or Retention Activities; or - The rehabilitation of the common areas of a residential structure that contains more than one (1) dwelling unit and that does not qualify under Housing Activities. - 2.
-LMI Area Benefit (LMA) Be of such nature in such location that it may be concluded the activity's clientele or service area demonstrates fifty-one percent (51%) or more of the population are LMI.
-24 C.F.R. § 570.483 (b)(1). - 3.
-LMI Housing (LMH) Validated through the collection of information on family size and income so it is evident that at least fifty-one percent (51%) of the clientele are persons whose family income does not exceed the LMI limit.
+- The reconstruction of a public facility or improvement, or portion thereof, that does not qualify under Area Benefit Activities; - The rehabilitation of a privately owned nonresidential building or improvement that does not qualify under Area Benefit Activities or Job Creation or Retention Activities; or - The rehabilitation of the common areas of a residential structure that contains more than one (1) dwelling unit and that does not qualify under Housing Activities. - LMI Area Benefit (LMA) Be of such nature in such location that it may be concluded the activity's clientele or service area demonstrates fifty-one percent (51%) or more of the population are LMI.
+24 C.F.R. § 570.483 (b)(1). - LMI Housing (LMH) Validated through the collection of information on family size and income so it is evident that at least fifty-one percent (51%) of the clientele are persons whose family income does not exceed the LMI limit.
 24 C.F.R. § 570.483 (b)(3).

-In circumstances where LMC cannot be documented, the LMA or LMI housing benefit may be allowed.
-To achieve the LMI national objective using the LMH subcategory, housing projects must be permanent as defined by HUD9 and those containing more than two (2) units must have at least fifty-one percent (51%) of the units occupied by LMI individuals or households.
+In circumstances where LMC cannot be documented, the LMA or LMH housing benefit may be allowed.
+To achieve the LMI national objective using the LMH subcategory, housing projects must be permanent as defined by HUD11 and those containing more than two (2) units must have at least fifty-one percent (51%) of the units occupied by LMI individuals or households.